kartik7454/food_delivery_app/README.md

 • Deployed the application on Vercel with a backend powered by Node.js and TypeScript for type-safe development

+## Tech Stack
-Tech Stack: MERN Stack, Next.js, Vercel, TypeScript, Tailwind CSS
+ MERN Stack, Next.js, Vercel, TypeScript, Tailwind CSS